American AFL player Mason Cox thrives on crowd criticism

-BRISBANE, Australia (AP) — American Mason Cox said a rude comment from an opposing fan about catching COVID-19 inspired him to kick three crucial goals in a row in his Collingwood Magpies’ playoff win over the West Coast Eagles in the Aussie rules Australian Football League.
+BRISBANE, Australia (AP) — American player Mason Cox said a rude comment from an opposing fan about catching COVID-19 inspired him to kick three crucial goals in a row in his Collingwood Magpies’ playoff win over the West Coast Eagles in the Aussie rules Australian Football League.

 The Texas-born Cox’s scoring burst in the first quarter set the tone for Collingwood.
-The lead changed hands seven times before the Magpies edged West Coast 12.4 (76) to 11.9 (75) to advance to the second round of the AFL’s playoffs on Saturday against Geelong in Brisbane.
+The lead changed hands seven times before the Magpies edged West Coast 12.4 (76) to 11.9 (75) to advance to the second round of the AFL playoffs on Saturday against Geelong in Brisbane.

 On Tuesday, Cox said a West Coast supporter told him to follow in the footsteps of U.S. President Donald Trump and “catch coronavirus.”

-Note: This story has been corrected to show Cox is 6-foot-11, not 6-foot-9.